Call us at (800) 322-1870

 Artist Biography

-Manuel, now in his eighties is still designing and producing new works, is a well-known sculptor who has created several public works, including a series of statues of John Wayne.
+Manuel, now 82 years of age is still designing and producing new works, is a well-known sculptor who has created a number of public works, including a series of statues of John Wayne.
 He has been named both the official sculptor of the Oregon Trail and the official sculptor of the United States Marshals bicentennial.

 n 1992, David and his wife Lee were honored with a request from the office of the Oregon Trail Coordinating Council, Oregon Trail Celebration '93.
 Among many honors this included a monument designed by the artist.
 This assignment also held the title of "The Official Sculptor for the Oregon Trail."
 The political uprising from this statue gained national recognition and respect for the artist who was proud to portray historical accuracy in place of political correctness; David's faith proved to be beneficial and met approval by many.
 In the year 2002, David sculpted what may be recognized as the most complete depiction of Lewis and Clark.